 3. Pinty Plus

 PintyPlus Tech Spray Paint for radiators is a prime coat for metal radiators.
 It’s a quick-drying, white, gloss, acrylic enamel spray paint.

 It’s made for retouching and painting cast iron and aluminum radiators, heating tubes, and heaters.

 Aerosol spray paints will always be more toxic than paint that comes in a can, even if it’s water-based.
 The propellant in spray paint is almost always a solvent even when the paint is water-based.
 On top of that, when you are aerosolizing a product that is also going to be a risk to breathe in.
 My post on spray paint goes into more detail.

-I have not tested this radiator paint (which might not be low-toxin enough for everyone but I wanted to mention it since this company has a topcoat which is really good.
+I have not tested this radiator paint (which will not be low-toxin enough for everyone as you can see from someone in the comments) but I wanted to mention it since this company has a topcoat which is really good.

 Pintyplus Evolution is the topcoat for radiators.
 This can withstand up to 100 C/ 200F.
 This is a water-based spray paint (most spray paints are solvent-based) and it has been reported as low odor.
 If you don’t want to use their radiator primer, just be sure to check with them if Evolution will go over your existing paint.

-If you want to use a spray paint, this is the lowest toxin option for radiators that I know.
+If you want to use a spray paint, this is the lowest toxin option for radiators that I know of.